Grokzen/pykwalify/README.md

 `PyYaml` is still the default installed one but it will removed in release 1.7.0 and `ruamel.yaml` will be the new default yaml parser lib from that release and forward.

-You can install it for production use with
+Install it for production:

 ```
 pip install 'pykwalify[ruamel]'
 ```

-or for development use with
+or for development:

 ```
 pip install -e '.[ruamel]'